lana-shanghai/python-cli-substrate/README.md

 cargo +nightly contract generate-metadata
 ```

+In accounts, send some funds to your account to be able to pay for fess and make transfers.
+Alice by default has 1M tokens.

 Go to Developer -> Contracts -> Upload Wasm.
 From the dummy_erc20/target folder, upload the erc20.wasm file as the contract, and the metadata.json file as the contract ABI.
 From the accounts menu, choose an address and send yourself some tokens (units) - you need those to pay fees.
 After uploading, click "Deploy".
 Make sure to give it an initial total_supply.